Enigma-IIITK/Turing-Feathered-Fiasco-UI/README.md

 Pebbles got carried away while playing and got stuck in a cavern full of icy pillars.
 Turing must go and save them, but the pillars are too high.
 Help Turing fly over the pillars and rescue Pebbles by building a model leveraging the power of AI/ML.

+## SetUp:

+Download the ZIP File and run the following command:

+pip install -r /path/to/requirements.txt

 ## Rules of the event:

 - The participants must submit their models by 21st March, 11:59 pm